Written by Dr. Chetan Ginigeri

 Remember, the first 48 hours after a drowning incident is very crucial.
 Most of the complications due to water exposure, like pneumonia, infections, etc., appear during this time.
 Therefore, in case of a drowning incident, even though he or she seems okay after the first aid to you, take your little one to the hospital as soon as possible.

-Thus, the ideal situation for saving kids from drowning is by proper training and guidance, making them conversant with the safety measures that should be taken.
+Thus, the ideal situation for saving kids from drowning is through proper training and guidance.
+It is important for the kid to know the safety measures to take.
 Tell them about trading and floating in the water, and if possible, one can enroll in swimming classes as well.
-Always never allow the kids, whether you have a baby, toddler, or school-age child, go alone near any area which has water unless a guardian is there.
+Never allow the kids, whether a baby, toddler, or school-age child, to go alone near any area which has water unless a guardian is there.